fenago/machine-learning-essentials-module1/lab_guides/lab_11.md

-This function makes it easy for us to add a colorbar with a custom colormap for any visualization we choose; the `covid19_cases_map.ipynb` notebook has an example using COVID-19 cases plotted on a world map.
-For now, let\'s use these functions to create and visualize our colormap.
+This function makes it easy for us to add a colorbar with a custom colormap for any visualization we choose.
+Let\'s use these functions to create and visualize our colormap.
 We will be using them by importing the module (which we did earlier):